minhloi0901/DEMO/README.md

 <!--
 <!-- Centered Title and Authors -->
-<h3 align="center">DEMO: Enhancing Motion in Text-to-Video Generation with Decomposed Encoding and Conditioning</h3>
+<h3 align="center">Enhancing Motion in Text-to-Video Generation with Decomposed Encoding and Conditioning</h3>

 <p align="center">
   <a href="https://pr-ryan.github.io/">Penghui Ruan</a>,